mgoellnitz/JFileSync3/README.md

 ## Requirements

-- Java 8 Runtime Environment, OenJDK supported (see http://java.oracle.com)
+- Java 8 Runtime Environment, OpenJDK supported and recommended

-- Launch4j installation on the path (see https://sourceforge.net/projects/launch4j/)

 - Only when using other algorithms than AES: JCE extension  (see http://java.oracle.com)